dbt-labs/docs.getdbt.com/website/docs/docs/integrate/setup-dbt-semantic-layer.md

 :::

-You can set up the dbt Semantic Layer in dbt Cloud at the environment level by following the below steps:
+You can set up the dbt Semantic Layer in dbt Cloud at the environment level by following these steps:

 1. Login to dbt Cloud and make sure you are using the new user interface (UI) (see example below)